bashar-515/dotfiles/README.md

 - Show Finder path bar: View -> "Show Path Bar"
 - Show Finder status bar: View -> "Show Status Bar"

+## Linux
+### Steps
+#### Requisite tools
+_Important!_ Before running the install script, ensure that _git_, _stow_, and _curl_ are installed on the system.
+These are **required** for the 'setup.sh' to run correctly.

+Next, simply use your package manager to install neovim, tmux, and starship for my the base of my environment.
+Then the script can be executed!

 ## TODO
 1. Configure Git and Docker completions (in zsh & bash).
 Git in Bash is done.